mmgeorge/cl-expect/README.md

 Create a new assertion for _form_.
 - _form_ a form to evaluate which must evaluate to non-NIL on test success.

-When _test_ evaluates to T the test passed, otherwise fails.
+When _test_ evaluates to T the test passes, otherwise fails.
 Rather than provide a libarary of designated predicates, `expect` is designed to be used with any user-provided form.
 It then unwraps and safely evaluates the expression.
 If an error is thrown, a restart is triggered and the stack is unwrapped.
 A stack trace, along with the test-failure, will then appear in the test report.

 An expect must appear within a `deftest-of` body otherwise an error will be thrown.
 ```common-lisp